Who is this Neal guy?

 Off the coast of Wales, Christmas 1983

 Onward through school I went, drawing pictures somewhat to the detriment of my education.
-Teachers got frustrated with me but there wasn’t much that they could do.
-I did the bare minimum unless the subject matter interested me ( like science and drafting ).
-In high school, educators tried to direct me into an art curriculum but it was pretty much ingrained in me by others that you couldn’t make a living being an artist.
-There was also a big wide world out there that I wanted to see.
+Teachers became frustrated with me but there wasn’t much that they could do.
+I didn't like public school and didn't work very hard unless the subject matter interested me ( like science and drafting ).
+In high school an educator tried to direct me into an art curriculum but it was pretty much ingrained in me by others that you couldn’t make a living being an artist.
+Anyway, there was also a big wide world out there that I wanted to see.
 To me, working on a ship was the way to see that world.
-So I set my art talent aside for recreation and went to school to be a Marine Engineer and work aboard merchant ships.
+So I set my art talent aside as a recreational activity and went to school to be a Marine Engineer and work aboard merchant ships.

 Working on a ship was everything that I had dreamed it would be.
-I traveled around the world on 3 ships as an apprentice engineer with interesting people who I learned much from.
-But when I was done with my education, it was 1986, when the US Maritime industry was crumbling.
-There were few jobs to be had at sea.
-So I settled for a job with a large car ferry operation.
-There, to pass the time, I started drawing cartoons of the employees and the comical escapades that they got into.
+I traveled around the world on 3 ships as an apprentice engineer and met unique and interesting people who I learned much from.
+But once I finished my education in 1986 the US Maritime industry was in great decline.
+Because of this there were few jobs to be had at sea.
+So I settled for a position with a large car ferry operation.
+There, to pass the time, I started drawing cartoons of the employees and the comical escapades that they got into (there were many).

 Inside a ship's boiler steam drum, 1983